emilieke/Bayesian-Learning/README.md

 # Bayesian-Learning
-Assignments from Bayesian Learning course at Master in Big Data Analytics at Carlos III University of Madrid
+Assignments in Bayesian Learning from Master in Big Data Analytics at Carlos III University of Madrid